ericminikel/cureffi/_posts/2015-02-27-genetics-in-medicine-05.markdown

 summary200: ""
 ---

-*These are my notes from week 5 of Harvard's Genetics 228: Genetics in Medicine from Bench to Bedside course, February 27, 2015.*
+*These are my notes from week 5 of Harvard's Genetics 228: Genetics in Medicine from Bench to Bedside course, February 27, 2015.
+Lectures delivered by [Dr. Leonard Sicilian](http://www.massgeneral.org/transplant/doctors/doctor.aspx?ID=17625) and [Sam Moskowitz](http://www2.massgeneral.org/MoskowitzLab/people-sammoskowitz.htm).*

 ### Backgrounder